Prospective PhD Students

 • Previous applied experience related to working with youth and/or in schools

-• Research interests compatible with my lab’s current research areas
+• Research interests compatible with our lab’s current projects

 Q11.
 Will you review and provide feedback on my CV or personal statement prior to applying to your program?

 A11.
-I will look over your CV if you want to send it to me prior to applying, but I won’t offer feedback for improving it.
-I will only tell you if it seems like your interests and experiences may align with my lab (or not).
-It is also totally fine to apply without sending me your CV first; this contact does not influence how I evaluate applications.
-As a rule, I do not review drafts of personal statements pre-application.
+I will look over your CV, but I will not offer feedback for improving it.
+I will only tell you if it seems like your interests and experiences may align with our lab.
+It is also totally fine to apply without sending me your CV; this contact does not influence how I evaluate applications.
+As a rule, I do not review personal statements pre-application.

-While we're on this topic, I strongly recommend asking others to carefully review and provide feedback on your CV and personal statement prior to applying.
-Professors and current grad students are the best people to ask for this.
+That said, I strongly recommend asking others to carefully review and provide feedback on your CV and personal statement prior to applying.
+Professors and current grad students are usually the best people to ask for this feedback.

 Q12.
 When is the deadline for your grad applications?
 And if I’ve already missed the deadline, will you still consider my application?

 A12.
 The application deadline is December 1 of each year.
 In principle, I am open to considering applications received past the deadline.
 But there is no guarantee your application will be given full consideration unless it arrives on time.
-If you’re applying past the December 1 deadline and have extenuating circumstances that you believe justify a late application, please reach out to me about your situation.
+If you’re applying past the December 1 deadline and have extenuating circumstances that you believe justify a late application, please email me about your situation.

 Q13.
 What is the timeline for hearing application decisions?
-And if I get an interview, when would that likely happen?
+And when do interviews usually happen?

 A13.
-Our specialization faculty usually review applications around December 10 of each year, and we typically make interview invitations prior to December 20 of each year.
+We review applications around December 10 and we typically make interview invitations prior to December 20.
 Interviews are held in late January or early February of the next calendar year.
 All interview decisions are communicated by email.

 Q14.
 Can you tell me more about the school psychology PhD specialization at USU?